-- Recovery time may only follow a penalty for an illegal hold, unnecessary roughness or an unsportsmanlike act. - Recovery time is a total of two-minutes (2) and may only be used immediately following the penalty. - Recovery time starts when the referee signals the table with an inverted swirling index finger of the matching arm band hand. - o Time shall be stopped and recorded upon the referee's signal. - Once the injured wrestler continues to wrestle, he/she may not use any of the unused recovery time. - The wrestler may use an injury time out once he/she starts to continue the match. - If the injured wrestler can't continue due to the injury caused by the penalty, he/she shall be the winner. - There are two very important "NO-NOs" related to the recovery time situation. - First, the injured wrestler cannot use injury time immediately following the completed use of his/her recovery time. - Second, the injured wrestler cannot re-start the match, and then intentionally stop the match after one second to default to his opponent.
+- Recovery time may only follow a penalty for an illegal hold, unnecessary roughness, or an unsportsmanlike act. - Recovery time is a total of two-minutes (2) and may only be used immediately following the penalty. - Recovery time starts when the referee signals the table with an inverted swirling index finger of the matching arm band hand (signal 6). - Time shall be stopped and recorded upon the referee's signal. - Once the injured wrestler continues to wrestle, he/she may not use any of the unused recovery time.

+- The wrestler may use an injury time-out once he/she starts to continue the match. - If the injured wrestler cannot continue due to the injury caused by the penalized act, he/she shall be declared the winner by default. - There are two very important "NO-NOs" related to the recovery time situation. - First, the injured wrestler cannot use injury time immediately following the completed use of his/her recovery time. - Second, the injured wrestler cannot re-start the match, and then intentionally stopping the match after one second to default to his opponent.
 There is a procedure to allow that.
 Read below: - The injured wrestler may default the match to his/her opponent prior to the two-minute recovery clock expiring.
 The official may not volunteer this information because that would be coaching/assisting one of the wrestlers, but he/she may answer a question if the coach asks.

 EXAMPLE: During the first period wrestler A lifts and slams wrestler B. The official stops the match, starts the recovery clock and awards wrestler B one point for the illegal slam.
 At the conclusion of the two-minute recovery clock the coach of wrestler B says "my wrestler just needs a little more time and he'll wrestle.
 Start the injury clock for him/her and we will only take 20-seconds."
 This is incorrect, and the official cannot allow this to occur.
-The official needs to inform the coach that by rule once the two-minute recovery clock is completely taken, his wrestler must step to the stripe to continue the match, or he/she must be declared the winner by disqualification.
+The official needs to inform the coach that by rule once the two-minute recovery clock expires, his wrestler must step to the stripe to continue the match, or he/she must be declared the winner by default of the opponent.
 To continue this scenario, with this explanation given to the coach of wrestler B, he/she now says "well his kid is undefeated, and he/she would have beaten my boy anyway.
-So, we'll start the match then you blow the whistle right away to stop it and we'll default to him/her."
+So, we will start the match, then blow the whistle right away to stop it and we will default to him/her."
 Again, this is incorrect procedure.
 We teach our young people nothing if we find a way to skirt the rules of the game.
-Once the illegal situation occurred and the recovery clock was started, only three things may occur; either wrestler B continues to wrestle, wrestler B wins by disqualification or wrestler B graciously defaults prior to the two-minute recovery clock expiring.
-The wrestler who commits an illegal act, an unnecessary roughness or an unsportsmanlike conduct violation cannot be declared the winner.
+Once the illegal situation occurred and the recovery clock was started, only three things may occur; either wrestler B continues to wrestle, wrestler B wins by default or wrestler B graciously defaults prior to the two-minute recovery clock expiring.